Harunomi/Lab1_20387754_Parada/README.md

 # To Do List:
-- read the instructions
+- read the instructions / done
-- create the tda
+- create the tda:
+  -tdaFecha / done
+  -tdaUser / done
+  -tdaNetwork
+  -tdaPublicacion